api-platform/docs/core/index.md

 * Hypermedia (JSON-LD and HAL)
 * Machine-readable documentation of the API in the Hydra and [Swagger/Open API](swagger.md) formats, guessed from PHPDoc, Serializer, Validator and Doctrine ORM metadata
-* Nice human-readable documentation built with Swagger UI and including a sandbox
+* Nice human-readable documentation built with Swagger UI (including a sandbox) and/or ReDoc
 * [Pagination](pagination.md)
 * A bunch of [filters](filters.md)
 * [Ordering](default-order.md)